-The Photo-eye beam for the east garage door was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
-We recommend that the photo-eye be lowered to within 4-6" of the floor.
+The Photo-eye beams were installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
+We recommend that the photo-eyes be lowered to within 4-6" of the floor.

-6.4 FIRE SEPARATION There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+6.4 FIRE SEPARATION

+There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.